Chonggak radish: Names and etymology

+Altarimu(Altari radish) is also a common name in Korea.
+One theory about the etymology of 알타리(altari) is that it comes from 알달리(aldalli)(meaning “round like an egg”) referring to the lower part of the radish, and later transformed into altari.

 Description

 The taproots of the radish weigh 60–80 g, and are about ten to thirteen times smaller than a regular Korean radish.
 The upper part of the roots are subterranean stems, from which the long ovate leaves grow.
 The roots are 8–9 cm long and the rhizomes are 2–3 cm long.

 Culinary use

 Radish greens, called mucheong, is dried to make siraegi or used fresh in cooking.
 Whole, vertically halved, or quartered chonggak radishes along with the leaves and stems are often used to make kimchi, called chonggak-kimchi, with the seasonings similar to those of kkakdugi (radish kimchi).
 Chonggak radishes can also be used to make dongchimi, a soupy winter radish kimchi.